50098050/sample-node-app/README.md

    Output:

    ```
-   Hello World!!!
+   Hope This rks !!!
 Node Sample App is up and running!

    ```

 2. **GET /ping:**